jwentong/jwentong.github.io/service.md

 **Awards and Honors**

 {: .text-justify}
-* Excellent doctoral dissertation in Xiamen University, 2022
+* Excellent doctoral dissertation at Xiamen University, 2022
 * Outstanding Graduate from Xiamen University, 2022
-* Wande scholarship in Xiamen Univeristy, 2022
+* Wande scholarship in Xiamen University, 2022
 * IEEE ComSoc Student Travel Grant for IEEE ICC，2020
 * The Chinese Government Scholarship for study abroad, 2019
 * Outstanding Graduate from Ningbo University, 2018